 Cities as a Network for People

 Echoing this insight, for sociologist Manuel Castells, the key paradigm shift is to ‘redefine cities as eco-systems, and to explore the connection between the local eco-system and the global-ecosystem.’
-We argue here that this way of conceptualizing the city, has deep resonance, revelatory power and a far-reaching problem-solving capacity.
+We argue here that this way of conceptualising the city, has deep resonance, revelatory power and a far-reaching problem-solving capacity.

 At Oval, people-centric Placemaking has been championed for over 25 years.
 Known for successful open-air retail developments such as Beijing Sanlitun and Taikoo Li Chengdu, on the surface, The Oval Partnership is an urban planning, retail planning, architecture and interior design firm.
 But scratch the surface and we are forward-thinking, keen researchers of people, community, sustainability and story-telling.

 In a fundamental sense the success of the interdisciplinary practice has been to celebrate and understand the street’s role as for people, and by people.
 As a city innovator, we continue to put genuine sustainability into tangible practice.
-By transforming abandoned and run down public spaces and setting up community initiatives we are reenergizing shared civic feeling.
+By transforming abandoned and run down public spaces and setting up community initiatives we are reenergising shared civic feeling.
 But we are not stopping there.

 In the contemporary city, this behaviour is now both online and offline.
 For sociologist Manuel Castells: “From the point of view of the urban experience, we are entering a built environment that is increasingly incorporating electronic communication devices everywhere.
 Our urban life fabric...becomes an e-topia, a new urban form in which we constantly interact, deliberately or automatically, with online information systems, increasingly in the wireless mode.”